This page will help you to self hosted our project

 To automatically create and renew SSL certificates, it is used for production environment.

-is the email address of the email account that is used to send emails.CERTBOT_DOMAIN
+CERTBOT_EMAILis the email address of the email account that is used to send emails.CERTBOT_DOMAINis the domain of the website.

 Backend Settings: